homecentr/platform/README.md

     - Hostname: stg-pve&lt;X&gt;.lab.&lt;domain&gt;
     - IP Address: 10.1.8.1&lt;X&gt;/24
     - Gateway: 10.1.8.1
-- Configure storage network
-    - IP Address: 192.168.1.1&lt;X&gt;/24 (this is an internal HyperV network)
-    - Do not set a gateway
 - Create a Proxmox cluster (there's currently no way to automate this)
 - Remove previous SSH keys in case you have re-created the lab using the following command
 ```bash